-Even though over most of the globe, R_h and R_c are not large, Daloz et al. (2018) highlight the importance of R_h and R_c in regions such as the west Pacific Ocean and mid-Atlantic.
-For example, in failing to simulate R_c and R_h over the Indo-Pacific warm pool, reanalysis also does not capture a strong enough of east-west gradient of R_c and R_h over the Pacific as in the A-Train results.
-However, as the transition of the precipitation gradient over the Pacific becomes more pronounced during an ENSO event, the model response to the circulation becomes more sensitive to the latent heating variation (Schumacher et al. 2004).
-Also, a slight change in surface fluxes and tropospheric moistening over the West Pacific Ocean could have significant influence on the propagation of MJO that may not be captured in reanalysis or models given the increasingly large biases between reanalyses and observations at shorter coupling timescales.
-Daloz et al (2018) also suggested that R_h may be a good proxy for processes associated convective aggregation.
-Compensating subsidence around more aggregated convection will make the surrounding atmosphere drier and clearer and increase outgoing longwave radiation to the space (Bretherton et al. 2005; Tobin et al. 2012; Bony et al. 2015; Daloz et al 2018).
-In our observational results, R_h is high over the warm pool area and generally increases in regions of high CWV and SST, which indicates that the atmospheric radiative heating by deep convection increases faster than the precipitation power law scaling with CWV that has been shown in a number of studies (Bretherton et al. 2004, Ahmed and Schumacher 2015).
-This could imply that cloud systems vary in such a way, perhaps via convective aggregation in moist regions, as to become more efficient at heating the atmosphere per unit rainfall to maintain global energy balance with the expanding dry regions.
+Even though over most of the globe, $R_h$ and $R_c$ are not large, Daloz et al. (2018) highlight 690 the importance of $R_h$ and $R_c$ in regions such as the west Pacific Ocean and mid-Atlantic.
+For 691 example, in failing to simulate $R_c$ and $R_h$ over the Indo-Pacific warm pool, reanalysis also does 692 not capture a strong enough of east-west gradient of $R_c$ and $R_h$ over the Pacific as in the A-Train 693 results.
+However, as the transition of the precipitation gradient over Pacific becomes more 694 695 pronounced during an ENSO event, the model response to the circulation becomes more sensitive to the latent heating variation (Schumacher et al 2004).
+Also, a slight change in surface 696 697 fluxes and tropospheric moistening over the West Pacific Ocean could have significant influence 698 on the propagation of Madden-Julian Oscillation (MJO) that may not be captured in reanalysis or models given the increasingly large biases between reanalyses and observations at shorter 699 coupling timescales.
+Daloz et al (2018) also suggested that $R_h$ can be a good proxy for 700 processes like convective aggregation.
+Compensating subsidence around mMore aggregated 701 convection will make the surrounding atmosphere drier and clearer and increase outgoing 702 703 longwave radiation to the space (Bretherton et al. 2005; Tobin et al. 2012; Bony et al. 2015; Daloz et al 2018).
+In our observational results, $R_h$ is high over the warm pool area and generally 704 increases in regions of high CWV and SST, which indicates that the atmospheric radiative 705 heating by deep convection increases faster than the precipitation power law scaling with CWV 706 that has been shown in a number of studies (Bretherton et al. 2004, Ahmed and Schumacher 707 2015Masunaga and Bony 2018).
+This could imply that cloud systems vary in such a way, 708 709 perhaps via convective aggregation in moist regions to become more efficient at heating the 710 atmosphere per unit rainfall to maintain global energy balance with the expanding dry regions.

-In the future, the coupled CIPs can be compared with those in GCMs or cloud resolving models to understand how well models couple precipitation and radiation, what parameterizations need to be improved to better capture the coupling, and determine more about the underlying physical processes driving the observed relationships between coupled CIPs and their environment.
+In the future, the coupled CIPs can be compared with those in GCMs or cloud resolving models to understand how well models couple precipitation and radiation, what parameterization 712 need to be improved to better capture the coupling and determine more about the underlying 713 714 physical processes driving the observed relationship between coupled CIPs and their 715 environment.

-Acknowledgments
+Acknowledgments 717